Is Coconut Water Before Workout Good? (4 Things to Know)

 Some sports drinks have carbs like high-fructose corn syrup, sucrose, and dextrose, while others have low-calorie sweeteners that give them flavor.

 Coconut water is naturally sweet and can help you get energized before a workout.
-It is low in calories and has a low glycemic index, which is why it won't spike your blood sugar levels [3].
+According to another study from the National Center for Biotechnology Information website, it is low in calories and has a low glycemic index, which is why it won't spike your blood sugar levels [3].

 “It [coconut water] has about 40 to 60 calories in 8 ounces — about 1/2 that of orange juice.
 If you enjoy the taste, it can be part of a healthy diet.”